jonnymind/SIRPAS/Books/Rulebook.md

 a defender with __archery__ 5.
 If the attacker rolls 3, which is a critical failure, the attack fails even if 16+3 would be above the archer's roll.

-If both the attacker and defender roll a critical failure, the roll result (with the respective modifiers) is considered: critical failures on both sides elide each other.
+If both the attacker and defender roll a critical of the same type, the critical part is discarded and only the roll result (with the respective modifiers) is considered: critical failures or successes on both sides elide each other.

 ## Advanced Combat